chrisadkin-zz/StresSQL/README.md

  __usp_PushMessageDiskNoSequenceNode1__
  Procedure to push messages into NUMA node 1 queue clustered index.

- - Procedures for pushing messages index a in-memory queue based on the LMax disruptor pattern using an in-memory table for slot id generation
+ - Procedures for pushing messages into a in-memory queue based on the LMax disruptor pattern using an in-memory table for slot id generation

  __usp_PushMessageImOltpSequence__